tauri-apps/tauri-docs/.github/CONTRIBUTING.md

 2. Run `pnpm i`
 3. Run `pnpm dev` to start the local server

+### Gitpod

+[Allow Gitpod to open new tabs](https://www.gitpod.io/docs/configure/user-settings/browser-settings) so you immediately when the environment is done loading get a new tab popping up with the documentation.

 ## Write Documentation

 We have the following types of documents that roughly follow the types defined by [Diátaxis](https://diataxis.fr/index.html):